allioli/paella/apitester/restassured-java/README.md

 ## Main goals
 * Practise simple, concise test cases written in RestAssured DSL, leveraging the fluent interface to enhance test readability.
-* Expand the usage of RestAssured to test a web api with user authentication.
+* Expand the usage of RestAssured to test a web api with user authentication and functional test cases.

 Explore best practices to maximise reusable code, decouple testing logic from client-server interactions and reduce friction when incorporating more test cases.